Tina Stowell

 Before joining the BBC in November 2001 she ran William Hague’s office when he was Leader of the Conservative Party.

-Before that, she spent two years away from the world of government and politics from 1996 to 1998 working in a range of places, including a short spell at Granada Media and working for Sir David Frost at Paradine, his own independent television and film production company.
+Before that, she spent two years in the private sector working in a range of places, including a short spell at Granada Media and working for Sir David Frost at Paradine, his own independent television and film production company.

 She was a civil servant for ten years, working at the Ministry of Defence in London, the British Embassy in Washington and the 10 Downing Street Press Office from 1991 to 1996 when John Major was Prime Minister.
 She left the Civil Service at the age of 28 and was awarded the MBE in the 1996 Queen’s Birthday Honour’s List.